kdberends/coral/README.rst

     :alt: coralfig

-**[Note: be aware that the code is currently under development.
+**[!!!Note: be aware that the code is currently under development.
 Namespaces and function names may be subject to change.
-Do get in touch if you want to use it :)]**
+Do get in touch if you want to use it :) !!!]**

+Version: 0.1-alpha

 About
 ===============================================================================